micheledexter/movie-project/README.md

 # Movie Database

-A simple movie database app with a built-in form search-and-fill aspect that
+A simple movie database app with an OMDB search field that will autofill the form with necessary movie data for released movies.

 ## Built With